Creature types

 • You may healthily eat raw or spoiled food.

 Olfaction Your nose is a precision instrument.
-Roll Perception to get an olfactory image of every creature and object that has recently passed through the nearby area.
-If you fail, you only get details on one creature.
-Roll at a penalty (-2 or -4) to discern older scents.
+Succeed Perception to “see” an olfactory image of every creature and object recently present in the area.
+If you fail, you only get details on one subject.
+Roll at a penalty (2–4) to discern older scents.

 BREED

-Winter Coat, 10XP Your thick fur provides 4 warmth.
-You can’t have more than 3 Chilly stress, unless affected by unnatural cold.
+Winter Coat, 10XP Thick fur provides 4 warmth.
+You can’t have more than 3 Chilly stress unless affected by unnatural cold.

 Digger, 5XP Gain Entrenching 4.
 Your paws count as a shovel.